Find out how sales content can take prospects from not knowing anything about you to wanting to meet with you.

 How are external forces impacting the company?

-Sometimes things outside a company’s control can impact their success or failure, like changes in regulation, new competition, the economy, buyer habits, etc.
+Sometimes, things outside a company’s control can impact its success or failure, like changes in regulation, new competition, the economy, buyer habits, etc.

 Buyers are often so deep into their own world and overwhelmed with work that they don’t have as much time or resources as they need to stay on top of changes in their industry.
 And even if they do stay on top of it, they may not have the bandwidth to think deeply about how market forces are truly impacting their organization.

 This can be a huge opportunity for salespeople.
-Decision makers are looking for people that can bring ideas and insights to the table.
+Decision-makers are looking for people who can bring ideas and insights to the table.

 Sharing sales content that showcases your knowledge of market forces, insights about how that might impact your prospect, and a course of action they can take is a powerful way to establish yourself as a true business partner.
 Not just someone out there that offers a “full range of services to...”.